 Your reading habits should convey the same ritual as a young or mature adult.

-It is recommended that you create your syllabus with biographies, business, marketing, philosophy, and psychology as foundational reading to build upon.
+It would be best if you created your syllabus with biographies, business, marketing, philosophy, and psychology as foundational reading to build upon.

 Life-long students never graduate or leave the classroom, metaphorically.